LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It is possible to carry out the sensor characterisation demonstrated for other compatible sensors using the same procedure.
 Pre-configured measurements in chapter \ref{command-line-interface} and analysis pipelines in chapter \ref{programmable-data-processing-pipeline}, which are available for this purpose, are packaged within the library.

+The following parameters were determined and analysed for the sensor evaulation:

+* Background Noise
+* Linearity
+* (+dr)
+* Temperature Sensitivity

+The characterisation methodology was modified and adapted from Crescentini,Gibiino and Piero [@CSG22], as their approaches are geared towards the analysis of analogue Hall sensors.
+Direct transmission is not possible, as their methods are specially tailored to these sensors.
+This includes measuring the analogue bias currents and raw sensor output voltages, which are not accessible with these digital-only sensors.
+Adaptations were therefore necessary to extend the characterisation to the choosen digital sensors \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.

 ## Evaluation Sensor Setup

 %%Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png%%